 From the ocean to the summit

 On Sunday 28th the whole travel bloggers community scattered into smaller groups all over Tenerife, participating in diverse activities.
 My selection for this year in Tenerife was a full active day.
-From the coast of Adeje, snorkelling with Apnea Academy in the bay, diving and watching the marine life of the area.
-Afterwards, to the top of Tenerife, to Teide volcano for a trekking tour at an altitude of more than 3000 meters.
+From the coast of Adeje, snorkelling with Apnea Academy (check their facebook page) in the bay, diving and watching the marine life of the area.
+Afterwards, to the top of Tenerife, to Teide volcano for a trekking tour at an altitude of more than 3000 meters (see their official site).
 Literally, from the bottom of the ocean to the top of land in a day.

 Weekend over, many friends and travel bloggers already left the island, but some stayed to catch a bit more sun in the island.
 On Monday, I took the sightseeing bus in Santa Cruz de Tenerife, walked around the city and finished in the local market, as the Day of the Canary Islands just started.
 The major festivities of the islands, besides the carnival.
 A good closing ceremony for my trip to Tenerife.